jithingeorgeofl/assignment1/README.md

 ## `SchoolImpl`

-This is an implementation of the school interface, this will help us in retriving the details that the `School Interface` had mentioned as abstract.
+This is an implementation of the app.school interface, this will help us in retriving the details that the `School Interface` had mentioned as abstract.

 ## `Student`

-This will be the `Extension` of the person class.
+This will be the `Extension` of the app.person class.
 This class will have the following details:

 - `Variable to hold the School Interface` : this will in turn store the BaseShool in our case, This can be changed as per the requirements down the line.